-C13 Application Fee If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
+C13 Application Fee If your institution has waived its application fee for the Fall 2024 admission cycle please select no.

-Yes No

-Does your institution have an application fee? Х

-Amount of application f e \$40

-Yes No

-Can it be waived for applicants with financial need?
+Does your institution have an application fee?
+Yes No Does your institution have an application lee? ^ Amount of application fee: \$40 Yes No Can it be waived for applicants with financial need?
+X

-If you have an application fee and an on-line appli ication option, ple ase indicate policy f or stude
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-X Same fee

-Free

-Free

-Reduced

-Yes No

-Can on-line application fee be waived for applicants with financial need? Х

-C14 Application closing date Yes No

-Does your institution have an application closing X
+X Same fee Free Reduced Can on-line application fee be waived for applicants with financial need?
+Yes X No C14 Application closing date Yes No Does your institution have an application closing date? Х

 Date

 Application closing date (fall)

-Priority Date January 4th
+Priority Date December 1st

-Yes No

-15 Are first-time, first-year stude ents accepted for terms other t

-16 Notification to applicants of a dmission decision sent (fill in one onlv)

-On a rolling basis beginning (date):

-By (date):

-X Other:

-17 Reply policy for admitted app licants (fill in one only)

-Must reply by (date):

-X No set date

-Must reply by May 1st or with Other: in weeks if notified thereafter

-Other.

-Deadline for housing deposit (M

-Amount of housing deposit: \$230

-Refundable if student does not enroll?

-Yes, in full

-X Yes, in part

-No

-18 Deferred admission Yes No

-ents to postpone enrollment afte

-If yes, maximum period of postponeme

-19 Early admission of high scho ol studente

-Yes No

-Does your institution allow high school students to enroll as full- time,

-20 Common Application: Questic on removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-21 Early Decision Yes No

-arly decision plan (an admission plan

-If "yes," please complete the fol First or only llowing: v early decision plan closing date

-First or only early decision plan notification

-decision plan closing date

-Other early decision plan notification date

-For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action

-Yes No

-Do you have a nonbinding early action plan whereby students are If "yes," please complete the following:

-Early action closing date

-Early action notification date

-Yes No

-Is your early action plan a "restrictive" plan under which you limit
+Yes No C15 Are first-time, first-year students accepted for terms other than the fall? Х C16 Notification to applicants of admission decision sent (fill in one only,) X On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date):

+X No set date Must reply by May 1st or within Other: weeks if notified t hereafter Deadline for housing deposit (MMD Amount of housing deposit: None 230 Refundable if student does not enro 11?
+X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students admission?
+If yes, maximum period of postpone X C19 Early admission of high school st udents V Does your institution allow high schifirst-time, first-year students one ye graduation?
+Yes No X C20 Common Application: Question re moved from CDS.
+(Initiated during 2 2006-2007 cycle) C21-C22: Early Decision and l Early Action Plans C21 Early Decision Does your institution offer an early of decision plan (an admission plan Yes No that permits students to apply and be well in advance of the regular notific to commit to attending if accepted) for fall enrollment? ation date and that asks students Х If "yes," please complete the following First or only early decision plan closs First or only early decision plan noti fication date Other early decision plan closing da Other early decision plan notification • For the Fall 2022 entering class: Number of early decision application Number of applicants admitted under Please provide significant details ab er early decision plan and a solution plant.
+C22 Early action Do you have a nonbinding early act ion plan whorehy students are Yes No notified of an admission decision we notification date but do not have to ell in advance of the regular Х If "yes," please complete the following Early action closing date Early action notification date ng: - Yes No Is your early action plan a "restrictiv students from applying to other earl